dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 ### The Euler class is worth checking out in detail of course

-The value of the rotation property in the object3d class is an instance of the [Euler class wich is worth checking out in detail](/2021/04/28/threejs-euler/).
-This is the usual go to class for just about everything that has to do with angles in threejs, as such it will come up a lot in source code examples.
+The value of the rotation property in the object3d class is an instance of the [Euler class which is worth checking out in detail](/2021/04/28/threejs-euler/).
+There is not a whole lot to work with in terms of prototype methods, which is one reason why alternatives to the Euler class are often used.
+Still there is looking into the class itself more as this is the kind of object that is stored at the rotation property of an object3d class based object.

 ### There is also the quaternion property and with that the Quaternion class

 There is the rotation property of the object3d class, but there is also the quatrenion property as well.
-Both of these properties of the Object3d class can be used to rotate an object3d class based object.
-The nice thing about Euler objects is that they are easy to work with when it comes to directly working with the public properties.
-However Euler objects, and with that the rotation property of the object3d class has its limitations that can often be resolved by making use of the [quaternion class](/2023/03/24/threejs-quaternion).
+Both of these properties of the Object3d class can be used to rotate a object.
+However Euler objects, and with that the rotation property of the object3d class, have some limitations that can often be resolved by making use of the [quaternion class](/2023/03/24/threejs-quaternion).
+Quaternion objects are far more complex compared to Euler objects, so if you are just looking for the next step beyond using the look at method Euler objects might still be a better next step before getting into Quaternions.

 ### There is also the position property of object3d, and the Vector3 class

 When it comes to setting the position of an object3d class based object there is the position property which is an instance of the [Vector3 class](/2018/04/15/threejs-vector3/).
 There is a whole lot to be aware with respect to the methods that there are to work with in this Vector3 class an how many of them relate to, or work with Euler class instances.
 There is also just having some basic idea of what a Vector ins in general.
-Maybe people might think that it is the state of a position, and it is, but it is also direction and what is often called vector unit length.
+Many people might think that it is the state of a position, and it is, but it is also direction and what is often called vector unit length.

 ### A whole lot more to know with object3d, and also the various objects based off of object3d

 The [object3d class](/2018/04/23/threejs-object3d/) is a base class of many objects in threejs such as cameras and mesh objects.
-The rotation proper of this class is just one property of the class along with additional properties that have to do with things like position and the scale of the object.
+The rotation property of this class is just one property of the class along with additional properties that have to do with things like position and the scale of the object.
 There is then also a whole lot of useful methods with this class that one should also be aware of that are related to setting the rotation of the class, as well as doing just about everything else I would want to do with an object that is based off of this class.

 There is then also what to be aware of when it comes to additional properties on top of the object3d class.
 For example a Mesh object will also have a geometry and a material property.
 An instance of a perspective camera will have a field of view property and methods to update the state of the camera when certain camera specific values are mutated.